marteinn/wagtail-color-panel/README.md

 ## Features

-- ColorPanel that can be used in your edit handler
+- NativeColorPanel that can be used in your edit handler
-- ColorBlock for usage in a StreamField
+- NativeColorBlock for usage in a StreamField
 - Based on the native HTML5 color picker
 - A custom db field for easier conversion from hexadecimal colors to other formats (such as RGB)